Trust your body, outsmart the marketing:

 This is the underestimated deal-breaker.

-If booking, payment, cancellations, reminders, or scheduling make you anxious before you start, therapy begins already taxed.
-Neurodivergent energy is not infinite.
+If booking, payment, reminders, cancellations, or scheduling make you anxious before you even start, therapy begins already taxed.
+Neurodivergent energy isn’t infinite.
 Friction costs matter.

-A therapist can be brilliant, but if their system repeatedly destabilises you, that is still part of the service.
+A therapist can be brilliant, but if their system repeatedly destabilises you, that’s still part of the service.

 “Evidence-based” can mean something real.
 It can also be used as a prestige badge.
-The word sounds scientific, so it sells safety.
+The phrase sounds like safety.
 But evidence is never a single thing.
-It is evidence for a specific outcome, in a specific timeframe, with a specific group, measured in a specific way.
+It’s evidence for a specific outcome, in a specific timeframe, with a specific group, measured in a specific way.

-So instead of getting hypnotised by the phrase, translate it into three grounded questions:
+So instead of getting hypnotised by the label, experienced clinicians recommend translating it into grounded questions:

 1. Evidence for what?